ACS Award For Affordable Green Chemistry

-In 2004, Coates, along with Scott D. Allen and Tony Eisenhut, founded Novomer to commercialize his discoveries.
-The company's first product is a grade of polypropylene carbonate called NB-180, a polymer binder that sublimates at a relatively low temperature for use in photolithography.
+Jakkula, 66, earned a masters degree in chemical engineering from Helsinki University of Technology in 1969.
+He joined Neste in 1970 and has been there his whole career, starting out as a process design engineer.
+He retired in 2008 as Neste Engineering's head of process engineering.
+He became a member of the AlkyClean team in 1999 and there led a group of scientists who worked out how the technology could be demonstrated on a semi-commercial scale at the Neste Porvoo refinery.

-Coates continues to do research and teach at Cornell, where he is the Tisch University Professor.
-In 2001, he was awarded an ACS Arthur C. Cope Scholar Award.
-He has also been named the 2009 winner of the ACS Polymer Division's Carl S. Marvel Award for outstanding contributions as a polymer scientist under the age of 45.
+Industry response to AlkyClean has been positive, the awardees tell C&EN.
+Potential customers recognize it as the leading green technology in the alkylation field.
+A number of refiners have expressed interest, and the awardees expect that AlkyClean will be installed on a large scale in the near future.

-Coates will present the award address before the Division of Organic Chemistry.
+The award address will be presented before the Division of Petroleum Chemistry.

 Join the conversation